-Attorney Lisa Garzais certified in Family Law by the Texas Board of Legal Specialization, and is well-versed in all aspects of Texas family law, from adoptions and divorce to child support enforcement and high-asset property division.
+Attorney Lisa Garza is Board Certified in Family Law by the Texas Board of Legal Specialization, and is well-versed in all aspects of Texas family law, from adoptions and divorce to child support enforcement and high-asset property division.
 She has the insight and the dedication to help you move forward.
 As a skilled divorce and family law lawyer in Dallas, she can guide you through any complex family law issue you are enduring.
 Contact us to find out how more than 25 years of legal experience can work for you.
 Your initial 30-minute consultation is free of charge.

 "I highly recommend Lisa Garza.
 Simply put, the best Family Lawyer I have ever engaged.
 After our first meeting I knew why she came highly recommended.
 She was up front and honest about my case and has represented me far beyond my expectations.
 What a God send!!
 I have hired many lawyers in the past from Family Law to my business affairs, but Lisa by far has been the most effective and capable Lawyer I have ever come across.” - Jeffrey